 Right now we have an awesome week of paper bag STEM challenges all planned out for you!
 The designs and solutions your kids come up with, are completely up to them!

 I designed these paper bag STEM challenges based on my son’s interests and abilities.
 I will be on hand to help and guide, but I don’t want to direct the activity for him.
 However, I will ask open ended questions if he seems to be stuck on an idea.
+Again us our design process steps to success printable to help get you started!

 Check out last week’s computer take apart STEM activity.

-PAPER BAG STEM CHALLENGES SUPPLIES
+GETTING STARTED WITH PAPER BAG STEM CHALLENGES

 Paper Lunch Bags